Immediate Assistance

 How to find your NAICS code

-So now you need to find what your NAICS code is — the easiest way is to do a quick search on the U.S. Census Bureau’s site:
+So now you need to find what NAICS code your business is — the easiest way is to do a quick NAICS code lookup on the U.S. Census Bureau’s site:

-• If you searched something too specific, no results will show up so try something broader
+• If you search for something too specific, no results will show up so try something broader.

-• Click the code of the result that most closely matches your business
+• Click the business activity code of the result that most closely matches your business.

 An organization will typically have a primary NAICS code, but companies might also have multiple NAICS codes for different branches or divisions.
 This will depend on the breadth of the products or services that the business provides.
 Another important note is to periodically check your NAICS code(s), as they are updated every five years (with the next one being in 2027) to maintain accurate alignment with the economy.